b4 for Linux kernel contributors

 There are several ways to install b4 and they are very well documented here.
 I personally like cloning the repo and creating a link to b4.sh (described in the “Running from the checkout dir” section) to get the latest version.
 Your distro probably has b4 as a package and it can be installed normally, but you might get an old version without the latest features.
 If you can live without them, that is the easiest way.

 Given that b4 uses git send-patch under the hood, if you have already configured git to send emails, everything should be ready to send patches with b4.
-If you don’t even know what I am talking about, google first how to configure git send-email for your email service provided (Gmail, Outlook, etc.).
+If you don’t even know what I am talking about, google first how to configure git send-email for your email service provider (Gmail, Outlook, etc.).

 3. A simple example to convince you